jeblad/language-detect/README.md

 These statistics describe the differences in use of affixes, that is the *conditional probability for observing the affix given the language variant*.

+Affixes are extracted from the term structure, that is after the phrase structure is split into terms.

 There are at least two different possible implementations of affix statistics; either handling affixes in a separate structure or in the same structure as the N-grams.

 These statistics are built with the affix files as patterns, with terms extracted from the source texts.